eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Integer

 This element sets the maximum size in samples of a primary re-order administration.
 Each proxy writer has one primary re-order administration to buffer the packet flow in case some packets arrive out of order.
-Old samples are forwarded to secondary re-order administrations associated with readers in need of historical data.
+Old samples are forwarded to secondary re-order administrations associated with readers needing historical data.

 The default value is: "128".